CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ## Outliers

 While I was collecting data, I observed some abnormal values throughout the program that appeared and disappeared with program refreshes.
 For some sizes of the randomly-generated array, the algorithms produce fluctuating values that interfere with the expected trajectory of data from their functions.
-A notable example happens with the cases of Thrust Scan: when I tested an array size of 1021 with block size 128 during my implementation process, the Thrust Scan showed a value of 0.231424, five times slower than its expected average speed.
+A notable example happens with the cases of Thrust Scan: when I tested an array size of 1021 with block size 128 during my implementation process, the Thrust Scan showed a value of **0.231424 ms**, **five times slower** than its expected average speed.
 It showed something similar at array size 32,768, spiking again to some value between 0.20 and 0.25ms, equivalent in magnitude to the other lag spike.
-There was also some interference with the Work-Efficient Scan and Compact algorithms, especially the Work_Efficient Contact.
-The most out-of-place value I observed was a performance of 0.81392 ms at array size 32,768.
-Though this instability explains the fluctuation in the slopes of their graphs, I cannot think of an explanation for why this happens, because the size of the array stays constant (and subsequent trials will show expected results).
+There was also some interference with the Work-Efficient Scan and Compact algorithms, especially the Work-Efficient Compact.
+The most out-of-place value I observed was a performance of **0.81392 ms** at array size 32,768.
+Though this instability explains the fluctuation in the slopes of their graphs, I cannot think of an explanation for why this happens, because the size of the array stays constant (and subsequent trials will show more expected results).

 ## Block Size Optimization